Orchestration & reconciliation

 Geval

-• One decision: PASS / APPROVAL / BLOCK
+• One verdict: PASS / APPROVAL / BLOCK

 Install